gocept/gocept.bbissues/README.rst

     $ <path to bin directory>/bbissues --config <path to config file>

-It prints the generated HTML to the console.
-You might need to redirect the output to a file.
+It saves the generated HTML to the file specified in config.